Desmond Tutu HIV Foundation

 The Desmond Tutu HIV Foundation (DTHF) is a nonprofit organization founded to provide treatment for and conduct HIV/AIDS research.
 It is based in Cape Town, South Africa, and is managed with the Desmond Tutu HIV Centre at the University of Cape Town.
 The Foundation operates community sites throughout greater Cape Town, providing treatment, testing, and outreach services to at-risk communities.

 The Desmond Tutu HIV Foundation began as the HIV Research Unit based in New Somerset Hospital in the early 1990s.
 It was acclaimed as one of the first public clinics to offer anti-retroviral therapy to those living with HIV.

 History

 The Desmond Tutu HIV Foundation (DTHF) founded by Robin Wood and Linda-Gail Bekker in January 2004.
 It is supported by Desmond Tutu in its mission to include HIV and tuberculosis treatment, prevention, and training to the most affected populations in the South Africa and beyond.
-The DTHF has built a reputation for excellence in medical research and innovative community participation and support by working with local and internationa partners and with City and Provincial health authorities in the Western Cape.
+The DTHF has built a reputation for excellence in medical research and innovative community participation and support by working with local and international partners and with City and Provincial health authorities in the Western Cape.
 The foundation receives funding from PePFAR (President's Emergency Plan for AIDS Relief) DAIDS (Division of Acquired Immunodeficiency Syndrome), the French Development Agency, Bill & Melinda Gates Foundation, and International AIDS Vaccine Initiative, among others.